Your cart looks a little empty!Continue Shopping

 - Pay attention to shape — while you might love a twisty swan shape or other creative configuration, it might not be the most practical when trying to clean it thanks to hard-to-reach areas or a narrow spout.

-- Consider getting reusable cleaning beads, which are typically made of stainless steel and can make cleaning your decanter a cinch.
+- Consider getting reusable cleaning beads, which are typically made of stainless steel and can make red wine stain removal for your decanter a cinch.
 Simply add warm water and gently swirl the beads to attract wine stains and deposits.
 (You don't even need soap!)

 When it comes to choosing a decanter, there's no reason to break the bank.
 While you could spend a small fortune on high-end Waterford crystal decanters or Riedel decanters, there are other more affordable and popular options that are just as effective and impressive-looking on your tabletop.